In person in Olympia & online across Washington State

 If so, we’ll work together to help you build hope, confidence, and a life that feels manageable, authentic, meaningful, and fulfilling.

-• Yes, I enjoy working with Autistic people as well those who are AuDHD (Autistic+ADHD).
-I recognize self-diagnosis as valid, and also enjoy working with people who aren’t sure but might be curious.
+• Yes, I enjoy and work regularly with people who are both ADHD and Autistic (AuDHD).
+I recognize self-diagnosis as valid and also enjoy working with people who aren’t sure, but suspect they might be.

 We’ll start by talking about your history, how you’re doing now, and what you want to get out of our time together.
 From there, we’ll come up with a plan to help you get to where you want to be and meet weekly or biweekly to help you get there.
 Sessions might consist of identifying what’s stressful in your life and helping you work through challenges in a way that feels supportive and aligned with your values.
 We might work on building specific skills that help you manage stress, intense emotions, or organize your life.
 Our time together might also include other types of therapy, like EMDR and the Flash technique, which can help you gain insight and minimize distress regarding upsetting things you’ve experienced or are worried about in the future.